I have battled eczema since the third grade. I wasn't born with the condition, but it has worsened as I've aged.

 Individuals with this type of eczema usually scratch frequently during the day or while sleeping.
-The skin becomes irritated as the scratching continues, and become prone to infections.
+The skin becomes irritated as the scratching continues, and becomes prone to infections.

 All treatment options should be approved by your overseeing medical health professional.
 Do not stop or alter your current course of treatment without permission.

-Although there are no known cure for eczema, treatments can reduce the symptoms.
-I have tried numerous of medicines and creams, and none seem to work.
+Although there is no known cure for eczema, treatments can reduce the symptoms.
+I have tried numerous medicines and creams, and none seem to work.
 However, I came to realize that the form of eczema I have is allergic.
-Many fellow eczema-sufferers that I know have some form of unknown allergy.
-This is why it is vital to understand the type of eczema you have so that you can self treat and seek medical help if necessary:
+Many fellow eczema sufferers that I know have some form of unknown allergy.
+This is why it is vital to understand the type of eczema you have so that you can self-treat and seek medical help if necessary:

 - Seek an allergist to find out if you have any known allergies.
 The allergist will conduct numerous of allergy tests to determine if any allergies are present.